mjspriggs/overview/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Filtering the {{site.data.keyword.cloud_notm}} catalog by provider name
+{: #catalog-provider-filter}

+New as of: 04 October 2021

+With updates and improvements to {{site.data.keyword.cloud_notm}} catalog, you can now filter products by provider name.
+If you're looking for a specific provider's products or curious about how many products a provider offers, you can use the provider filter to narrow down your search.
+To explore the provider filter, see [IBM Cloud catalog](https://cloud.ibm.com/catalog){: external}.

 ## Securing your resources with context-based restrictions
 {: #cbr-resources}